MINISFORUM X1 Lite-255

 Can the MINISFORUM X1 Lite-255 handle gaming?

-Yes, the integrated Radeon 780M graphics can handle 1080p gaming at low to medium settings in many titles.
-Reviewers achieved 90+ FPS in CS2, over 200 FPS in Valorant, 171 FPS in League of Legends, and stable 60 FPS in Street Fighter 6.
-For more demanding games or higher settings, the included OCuLink adapter allows connection to an external GPU for significantly improved performance.
+Yes, the integrated Radeon 780M can handle 1080p gaming at low to medium settings in many titles, including a steady 60 FPS in Street Fighter 6 in ETA PRIME's testing.
+For more demanding games or higher settings, the included OCuLink adapter lets you connect an external GPU for significantly better performance.

 How much RAM can the X1 Lite-255 support?